 How to Tell if You Have an Infected Incision

 Infection is one of the possible complications that can occur after any plastic surgery procedure.
 When this happens at the incision site, it means germs have entered the body either during or after surgery.
-This is why it is essential for your safety to find a plastic surgeon who is certified by the American Board of Plastic Surgery, such as Dr. Neil J. Zemmel.
-Board-certified plastic surgeons follow strict safety and care guidelines, which significantly lower the risk of complications like infection.
 However, even with the most qualified surgeon, there is still some degree of risk, which is why it is important for you to follow pre- and post-operative instructions closely.

 Depending on the type of plastic surgery you are undergoing—whether liposuction, tummy tuck surgery, the mommy makeover, or another procedure—prophylactic antibiotics may be administered during and after surgery.
 This helps fight off bacterial infection at the surgical site.
 Once you have entered the recovery period, you will be instructed on proper wound care and what to expect.
 During this time, you should pay attention to how your incision(s) look and feel, monitoring for any changes.
 It is normal to experience some itching near the incision site, as this often indicates your body is healing.